 Creativity is important because it allows individuals the freedom of expressing themselves, without sanctions or enforcers to say if it's right or wrong.
 It allows people to experiment with any ideas they have, producing something which is personal and unique to them.

+Sir Ken Robinson defines creativity as "The process of having original ideas that have value".
 In the following YouTube clip, Sir Ken Robinson expresses the need for education to instil creativity.
 He believes that schools are formulated on conformity, and producing children who will benefit the economy.
 Schools were not designed for creativity to feature, and so they must be redesigned to cultivate creativity.
 Sir Ken Robinson believes that "creativity is not an option, it is an absolute necessity".

 Creativity has importance, as without it, we simply couldn't survive.
 We would be robots, carrying out mundane activities in our routine lives.
 Sir Ken Robinson believes that creativity brings achievement and fulfilment to human beings.